scherermichael-oss/conventional-mergebot/README.md

 The new feature is awesome!

-BREAKING CHANGE: You must update the configuration.
+BREAKING CHANGES: You must update the configuration.
 ```

 The first line will be taken from the `title` of the pull request.
 The following prefixes are recognized: